smartie-nv/Smartie-Test/NLP/nlp_nl_test.md

 ## Sentence Analysis
-Decompose sentences, how would you do it / program it. demo
+ - Decompose sentences, how would you do it / program it.
+ - How would you stem sentences

 ## Chatbot
 Create a chatbot which can answer FAQ questions from **TripAdvisor**.